anuraag-bansal/BeyondTech/README.md

 This API is used to get product recommendations based on the user's past orders.
 The request should contain the JWT token in the Authorization header.

-### This project is also hosted on AWS.You can access it by opening 54.245.180.84

 #### Test Credentials:
 ```angular2html
 For customer login: